qwiatu-lp/ezd-rp/charts/ezd-crd/1.0.0/README.md

 > **Note**: Deleting the CRDs will delete all data as well.
 Please be cautious before doing it.

-For more detailed information regardin installation ezd-backend please refer to [quickstart](https://github.com/linuxpolska/ezd-rp/QUICKSTART.md)
+For more detailed information regarding installation of ezd-crd please refer to [quickstart](https://github.com/linuxpolska/ezd-rp/QUICKSTART.md)

 ## Compability with NASK ezdrp version